Hunter Pence: 2007

-Pence made his major league debut as the Houston Astros center fielder on April 28, 2007, versus the Milwaukee Brewers and got his first major league hit and scored his first run.
-Pence's first home run in the majors was a grand slam, against the St. Louis Cardinals on May 5.
+Pence made his major league debut as the Houston Astros center fielder on April 28, 2007, versus the Milwuakee Brewers and got his first major league hit and scored his first run.
+Pence's first home run in the majors was a grand slam, against the St. Louis CArdinals on May 5.
 Pence hit a dramatic walk-off home run against José Mesa of the Philadelphia Phillies in the bottom of the 13th inning at Minute Maid Park on July 3 in a 5–4 win.
 It was Mesa's only pitch of the game.
 Pence was named National League co-Player of the Week for May 14–20, after recording a 1.091 slugging percentage and .625 on-base percentage with 2 home runs and 5 RBIs.

 On July 23, general manager Tim Purpura announced that Pence would be out with a small chipped bone fracture in his right wrist.
 On August 21, Pence was activated from the disabled list.
 At that point, despite having missed a month he was 4th among NL rookies in at bats.
 Pence led NL rookies in triples (9), and was 2nd to Ryan Braun in batting average (.322), on-base percentage (.360), slugging percentage (.539), and OPS (.899).

 Pence was a unanimous selection to the 2007 Topps Major League Rookie All-Star Team.
 The selection was the result of the 49th annual Topps balloting of Major League managers.
 Pence (15 points) came in third, and lost out to Braun (128 points) in the vote for the 2007 NL Sporting News Rookie of the Year Award by 488 major league players and 30 managers.
 He also lost out to Braun in the competition for the 2007 Baseball America Rookie of the Year Award, in the vote for the 2007 Players Choice NL Most Outstanding Rookie by their fellow major league players, and in the Baseball Prospectus 2007 Internet Baseball NL Rookie of the Year Award, with 16 first place votes, versus 666 for Braun.